akv2/MaxImage/readme.md

 http://www.aaronvanderzwan.com/maximage/2.0/

 ## Changelog:

+Version 2.0.6:
+* Add ability for backgroundSize option to be passed as a function to the plugin.
+This way you can completely customize how you want the image to resize.
+See example @ http://www.aaronvanderzwan.com/maximage/2.0/#CustomBGSize
+* Added a landing page with code explanations for some examples.

 Version 2.0.5:
 * Now you can call maximage on any object and it will fill and center it (pass it a string, 'maxcover', 'maxcontain', 'fill' or 'center').
 This makes it really easy to have any visual element be the fullscreen background element of the slideshow (HTML5 video, etc).
 A small explanation / tutorial can be found at: http://blog.aaronvanderzwan.com/forums/topic/maximage-cover-helper-function/